 I’m writing this because it occurred to me that you might like to who I am and why I’m so into this Intervention show that I made a friggin website about it.
 Here’s my story.

 My mother was a heroin addict until she was 8 months pregnant with me.
 I was born a baby addicted to heroin.
 I’ve been told that if I ever do the drug I will be immediately addicted.
 This has adequately scared me away from ever doing heroin and I consider myself lucky.

-After I was born my mom switched to alcohol and cocaine until she found meth in the late 80’s, which she continues to use today at age 65.
+After I was born my mom switched to alcohol and cocaine until she found meth in the late 1980’s, which she continues to use today at age 72.

 I’ve been on most sides of addiction.
-There’s a reason why I watch this show, there’s a reason why I feel the need to document it.
+There’s a reason why I watch Intervention, there’s a reason why I feel the need to document it.
 It’s not because I want to see people at their worst, exploited, semi-consciously performing for the reality cameras.
 It’s because the addicts and the families on Intervention are people I strongly relate to in ways that I can’t even explain.
 It’s because Intervention is a show that actually saves those peoples’ lives.